Apply for Music Mark Status

 - Membership is operated on an opt-in basis only.

-- If you are applying for the first time this year please send the evidence of how you have fulfilled one or more of the criteria in your school to your Area Manager.
-The deadline for submission of this information is the 21st July 2021.
+- If you are applying for the first time this year, or there has been a gap in your membership, please send the evidence of how you have fulfilled one or more of the criteria in your school to your Area Manager.
+The deadline for submission of this information is the 22nd July 2022.

-- Music Mark will send out membership packs to successful schools in the Autumn term.
+- Kent Music will send out membership packs to successful schools once we have accepted your application.

 - evidence of a willingness to engage in development conversations related to improving music provision

 - recognition of the value of music education as part of a broad and balanced curriculum